LENS-TUGraz/APEX/Results/Evaluation_Results/Readme.md

 - PRR: Stands for Packet Reception Rate and is expressed as a percentage.

 Each AR folder contains results specific to that application requirement for the given NTS approach.

+Inside each AR folder, the following files can be found:

+- **`AR_X_goal_value.json`**: Contains the goal value returned as a nested dictionary:
+  - The outer keys represent the iteration numbers.
+  - The inner keys represent the number of testbed trials in the respective iteration.

+- **`AR_X_parameter_set.json`**: Contains the returned parameter set as a nested dictionary:
+  - The parameter set is given as a list, where each element corresponds to parameter values in the order defined in the respective configuration file.